 4 min read

 Starting a YouTube channel can be quite intimidating, we usually get lost thinking about all the gear you need, or most likely just want.
-However if we break it down to the essentials, then there's only 3 categories that we need to pay attention to:
+However, if we break it down to the essentials, then there are only 3 categories that we need to pay attention to:

 1. Sound Quality.